- Canary Islands

 Fuerteventura enjoys a mild climate all year round, which means that even in winter you will get temperatures of around 20°C during the daytime.
-But July is when temperatures start to go really crazy, nearing around the 30°C mark almost every day, especially during the second half of the month.
+But July is when temperatures start to go really crazy, reaching values around the 30°C mark almost every day, especially during the second half of the month.

-Although 30°C might not seem like a lot to you when it comes to summer temperatures, the sun feels much hotter in Fuerteventura and in the Canary Islands in general, due to their position, so always make sure to use a sun lotion with a high SPF factor (SPF 50 preferably during the summer months, when the UV index is really high).
+Although 30°C might not seem like a lot to you when it comes to summer temperatures, the sun feels much hotter in Fuerteventura and in the Canary Islands in general, due to their position, so always make sure to use sun lotion with a high SPF factor (SPF 50 preferably during the summer months, when the UV index is really high).

 Summer in Fuerteventura is the time when you get to enjoy the beaches at their best, plus you also get to swim comfortably, without needing a heated pool.

 The average high temperature in July in Fuerteventura is around 27-28°C, while at night you can expect temperatures of around 21°C. While during the daytime you'll want nothing more than a bathing suit on your body, at night the cool temperature will be just great, although you may want a long sleeve shirt on a windy evening.

 In Fuerteventura, the daily mean temperature is 24 ° C (75.2°F) in July, which is calculated as a mean between the average high temperature of 27.3°C (81.1°F) and the average low of 20.8°C (69.4°F).

 In July the weather is pretty much the same all over Fuerteventura, with high temperatures all over the resorts.